-This section presents information about appeals to the Sheriff against decisions made by Children's Hearings in 2015/16 with comparisons to previous years.
+This section presents information about appeals to the Sheriff against decisions made by Children's Hearings in 2016/17 with comparisons to previous years.
 It also covers the number of applications to recall, vary or terminate Child Protection Orders.

-Children and young people with appeals concluded decreased for the first time in nine years of children and young people with appeals had an appeal refused (Children's Hearing decision upheld) in the year
+Children and young people with appeals concluded decreased for the second year

+% of children and young people with appeals had an appeal refused (Children's Hearing decision upheld) in the year